 Welcome to our 1st Episode of the Japanese Gel Fundamentals Series, and I mean FUNdamentals.
 Fun intended.

-In this series you can expect to learn all about the WHY of Japanese Gels and also the How-to of troubleshooting common nail tech issues with the use of Japanese Gel.
+In this series, you can expect to learn all about the WHY of Japanese Gels and the How-to for troubleshooting common nail tech issues using Japanese Gel.

-If you’re new to this channel all of the upcoming episodes to this series will guide you into what Japanese gel is and why it’s been such a game changer for me and almost 300 other students who’ve already made the switch.
+If you’re new to this channel, all of the upcoming episodes of this series will guide you into what Japanese gel is and why it’s been such a game changer for me and almost 300 other students who’ve already made the switch.

 By the way, MGN stands for Master Gel Nails, and at the end of most episodes of this series, I’ll briefly take you through a quick breakdown of what the program is all about.

 Today, we will be answering the big question of…

 How are Japanese Gels different from other gels?